somegenericdev/hackernewsd/README.md

 ![image info](logo.png)

-Daemon that exposes an RSS feed containing any stories that match your list of queries.
+Daemon that exposes an RSS feed containing any Hackernews or Lobsters stories that match your list of queries.

 # Install - Windows